green-nk/practical-deep-learning/README.md

 Next, we try it out!
 Doing an experiment on lecture notebooks and reading their documentation to gain more understanding.
 This will help strengthen your knowledge together with hands-on experience.

 After that, start quizzing yourself, by clearing outputs first then running a notebook in [Deep Learning for Coders with fastai & PyTorch Book](https://course.fast.ai/Resources/book.html) from scratch.
 It's an open-book quiz though so you can ask for help like browsing through a documentation or posting on the forum.
-Moreover, while you are running it, document some key ideas apart from the lecture along the way like practical tips.
+Moreover, while you are running it, document some key ideas in the book apart from the lecture along the way.

 Then, apply your understanding with mini-project.
 Find interesting dataset first.
 The best places to start are [Kaggle Datasets](https://www.kaggle.com/datasets) and [Hugging Face Datasets](https://huggingface.co/datasets).
 Doing this will help you gain even more experience and make sure you have done something related to your field, driving you to learn deeper.